-SUBSTANCE ABUSE
+SUBSTANCE USE

-As specified in AAC R9-10-101, an individual's misuse of alcohol or other drug or chemical that:
+As specified in A.A.C.
+R9-10-101, an individual's misuse of alcohol or other drug or chemical that:

-- 1. Alters the individual's behavior or mental functioning, - 2.
-Has the potential to cause the individual to be psychologically or physiologically dependent on alcohol or other drug or chemical, and - 3.
+- a.
+Alters the individual's behavior or mental functioning, - Has the potential to cause the individual to be psychologically or physiologically dependent on alcohol or other drug or chemical, and - c.
 Impairs, reduces, or destroys the individual's social or economic functioning.